 (2)(a)(A) A PSEL or actual emissions that exceed the netting basis by an amount that is equal to or greater than the SER; and

-(B) The accumulation of emission increases due to physical changes or changes in the method of operation, since the later of the dates in subsections (1)(a) through (1)(c) that is equal to or greater than the SER.
+(B) The accumulation of emission increases due to physical changes and changes in the method of operation, since the later of the dates in subsections (1)(a) through (1)(c), is equal to or greater than the SER.
 For purposes of this paragraph, emission increases shall be calculated as follows: For each unit with a physical change or change in the method of operation occurring at the source since the later of the dates in subsections (1)(a) through (1)(c) as applicable for each pollutant, subtract the unit’s portion of the netting basis from its post-change potential to emit taking into consideration any federally enforceable limits on potential to emit.
 Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.

 (b) For purposes of this section: